Teriyaki Flank Steak

-- Pour 2/3 cup marinade into a large resealable plastic bag; add the steak and green onions.
-Seal bag and turn to coat; refrigerate for at least 8 hours or overnight.
+- Pour 2/3 cup marinade into a shallow dish; add the steak and green onions and turn to coat.
+Cover; refrigerate for at least 8 hours or overnight.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steak, covered, over medium-hot heat or broil 4 in. from the heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), brushing occasionally with reserved marinade.
-Yield: 6 servings.
+Lightly oil the grill rack.
+Grill steak, covered, over medium-hot heat or broil 4 in. from the heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), brushing occasionally with reserved marinade.

-Originally published as Teriyaki Flank Steak in Light & Tasty February/March 2004, p27
+Originally published as Teriyaki Flank Steak in Light & Tasty February/March 2004